-HEALTH OFFICE
+2 HEALTH OFFICE

 Health Screenings: There will be mandatory health screenings during the school year for students in certain grades, including vision, hearing, height, weight (BMI-for-age) and scoliosis.
 If you would like to request that your child not participate in such screenings, please submit a written request to the school nurse.
-The results of these screenings will not be shared with individuals other than the parent without the parent's consent.
+The results of these screenings will not be shared with individuals other than the parents without a parent's consent.